How To Attract More Clients This Booking Season

 Brochure.
 Pricing guide.
 Info graphic.
 Whatever you call it, have something available that you can attach to the inquiry response email that makes things a little less boring.
 Having a colorful brochure that targets your ideal clients with your branding, shows off pictures of your work, and explains your packages (and pricing if you so choose) is a great way to glam up that first form of contact.

 Everyone will respond to them with boring paragraphs in an email, but giving them something that shows off your talent and "wows" them is going to give you an edge.
-(If you'd like a custom brochure, let's chat!)
+(If you hate design work and want an easy-to-use template, check this one out.)

 Keep it simple.

-No one wants to get engaged, be so excited while beginning to talk about their special day, and start diving into the realm of planning that they're probably unfamiliar with only to find that you alone have 7 packages to choose from not including your á la carte options and extra fees.
+No one wants to come to the realization that they need help, search through people to hire, and decide on you, only to find that you alone have 7 packages to choose from not including your á la carte options and extra fees.

 The more confusing your choices are, the less likely you are to get booked.
 Less IS more.